 Teaching experience is considered an integral part of the training of graduate students.
 Thus, each Ph.D. student is given the opportunity to participate in the Doctor of Pharmacy (PharmD) teaching program of the School of Pharmacy.
 Most students will be supported as teaching assistants during their first two years in the PhD program.

 All first-year PhD candidate students are required to attend departmental and other scheduled School-wide seminars.
-Students in their second year or above are required to present at least one departmental seminar per year.
+Students who have passed their qualifying exam are required to present at least one departmental seminar per year.

 Students will be required to pass a qualifying exam by the end of the 1st semester of their third academic year in the program.
 Before permission is granted to sit for the qualifying examination, all students must complete the 24 required units as stated above, with no grades lower than “C” and with an overall GPA of 3.0 or better.
 Final evaluation of the examination is determined by a consensus of the guidance committee.
 If a student fails, it is at the discretion of the committee to allow the student to repeat the examination within 60 days.
 The program has the option to dismiss the student from the program with or without the option of a terminal masters degree after the first or second failure.